 Erika joined the Board in 2018

-Rachel is currently Chief Executive Officer of RMIT Training, a company wholly owned by RMIT University, located in Melbourne, Australia.
+Her previous role was as Chief Executive Officer of RMIT Training, a company wholly owned by RMIT University, located in Melbourne, Australia.
 The company is a successful provider of education solutions supporting professional development goals of clients worldwide.
-Many of these solutions involve tailored English programs for academic or industry sectors located in Asia, Russia, the Middle East and Europe.

 Prior to joining RMIT Training in 2009, Rachel has held senior governance roles in the education sector in Australia, in the United Kingdom and in Singapore.
 She has extensive international experience working with global partners and operating in highly regulated and multijurisdictional environments.
 Her achievements include establishing offices overseas and commercialising IP to develop digital and face to face learning products that effectively support training needs.